-- B. As of December 31, 2020 and 2019, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's notes receivable were \$50,671 and \$157,693, respectively.
-As of December 31, 2020 and 2019, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's accounts receivable (including related parties) was \$3,830,018 and \$5,035,212, respectively. - C. The Group does not hold any collateral as security. - D. Information relating to credit risk is provided in Note 12(2).
+- B. As of December 31, 2021 and 2020, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's notes receivable (including related parties) were \$52,979 and \$50,671, respectively.
+As of December 31, 2021 and 2020, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's accounts receivable (including related parties) was \$4,927,644 and \$3,830,018, respectively. - C. The Group does not hold any collateral as security. - D. Information relating to credit risk is provided in Note 12(2).